Deniska1980-data/food-expenses-app/README.md

 A simple bilingual **expenses tracker prototype** built with **Streamlit**.
 It helps users **log, analyze and visualize** their daily expenses.

+⚠️ **Note:** This app is still **in development** – it is currently a **prototype**.
+Only a few basic categories are included for now to test functionality.
+More categories, features and the final design (elevator-style) will be added step by step.

 - Two language versions: **Slovak/Czech** and **English**
 - Currency conversion (**CZK** as base)
 - Categories visualized as **elevator floors with pictograms and text labels**